 If you opt for a home birth it will only be granted if you are deemed to be in good health, and the process will generally be overseen by two midwives.
 The midwives will remain at your home for several hours after the birth to ensure there are no unexpected developments.
 One midwife will then drop by for a visit every day for up to two weeks after the birth in order to assist and offer advice, and a visit to the GP is also required within the first week after delivery.
 Midwives for the Flemish region and Brussels can be found at www.sage-femme.be.

 Alternative birth locations include so-called ‘birth houses’ (maison de la naissance) which are designed to provide more home comforts, with a midwife overseeing the birth.
 The houses offer a range of post-natal care services and classes, while some also allow the father to stay overnight during the birth.
 Some insurers cover the costs of birth houses, so it’s wise to consult your relevant provider prior to making a final decision.

 Maternity aftercare in Belgium

 Parents can also choose from a range of nursery services aimed at new-borns up until the age of three.
-Nurseries can be found in many local community halls or run by the Public Social Welfare Centres and many are often government-subsidised by up to 75 percent, meaning parents only pay 25 percent of the fee.
+Nurseries can be found in many local community halls or run by the Public Social Welfare Centres and you may be eligible for a government subsidy to cover some of the costs, depending on your personal sitiuation.
 You can read more information in our guide to childcare in Belgium.